Data rights and privacy settings

 For more info about your data rights, and the privacy settings available to you, see our FAQ below.

-Yes, you can do this by clicking the Download my Data button in the Privacy Settings section of your account page.
+Yes, you can download a copy of your data by clicking the Request button at the bottom of the Privacy Settings section on your account page.
 This page also contains instructions for accessing your data and a summary of the categories of data you can expect to receive.

 In the Privacy Settings section of your account page, you have the ability to restrict or withdraw consent to the following types of personal data being processed about you: